Team-Resurgent/Modxo/README ES-MX.md

 ---

-## Known bugs
+## Errores conocidos
- * Windbg get stuck sometimes when connected to Modxo SuperIO's serial port
+ * Windbg aveces se bloquea cuando se conecte al puerto serial de Modxo SuperIO's

 ## Notes
  * Currently, Modxo uses the ID 0xAF.
 Any derivative hardware with significant changes should ideally use a different ID.
 This is so that software like PrometheOS can target features appropriately.